 It's hard to beat Barry University if you want to pursue Communication & Media Studies as a major.
 The destination of Miami, Florida, is nice for learners who prefer a less busy, suburban place.

 University of South Florida - Main Campus is a wonderful decision for students pursuing a Communication & Media Studies degree.
-With more than 20,000 students, this institution is one of the largest schools in the U.S..
+Tampa, Florida is an appropriate environment for college students who get pleasure from the active urban lifestyle.